CapSap/pformz/README.md

 # Paddy form
-This is a simple form to improve a workflow when logging many tasks into zendesk (setting the correct tags and format, etc).
-Previous workflow would require each ticket to be created individually within the zendesk workspace, and tags would have to be set correctly.
+This is a simple web app to improve a workflow when logging many tasks into zendesk (setting the correct tags and format, checking for duplicates, etc).
+Previous workflow was a very manual process and would require each ticket to be created individually within the zendesk workspace, and tags would have to be set correctly.

 - Link to live site: https://pformz.vercel.app/